 I, Robot by Isaac Asimov

-I, Robot is the first book in the Robot series, which was published in 1950.
+I, Robot is the first and best Isaac Asimov book in the Robot series, which was published in 1950.
 It is a collection of nine previously published short stories that are woven together as a 21st-century interview with robopsychologist, Dr. Susan Calvin.
 This short story collection is followed by four full novels.
 In 2004, a loose adaptation of I, Robot was brought to the big screen and starred Will Smith, Alan Tudyk, James Cromwell, Shia LaBeouf, and Bridget Moynihan as Dr. Susan Calvin.
 The film only holds a mediocre 58 percent on Rotten Tomatoes, but the book series spawned successful.

 Pebble in the Sky by Isaac Asimov